-He actually seems fine with transgenderism incidentally because he considers it “real”.
+He actually seems fine with people being transgender because he considers it “real”.
 He talks about “the rare few” who suffer from being born in the wrong body but thinks the trans community is pushing things too far by introducing a lot of complicated sex and gender terms.
 Things like genderqueer, genderfluid, cisgender, bigender, third gender etc. etc. This, he argues, is “cultural insanity”.

 As I’ve said before and will undoubtedly say again: reality isn’t a choice.
 If it’s sunny you don’t get to believe it’s raining.
 Reality forces you to a conclusion whether you like it or not.
 It’s harsh but it’s the Scientific method and it’s the best thing we’ve got.

 Opinions and gut feelings should never be the guiding light on deciding what’s true.
 So, let’s take Michael Brown at his word and decide that yes ok, a line should be drawn and that line ought to be reality.
 If a person claims to be an aeroplane that doesn’t make them an aeroplane.